k3s-io/docs/docs/related-projects.md

 ## Bootstrapping a Multi-Node K3s cluster via Ansible

 For users seeking to bootstrap a multi-node K3s cluster, we recommend the use of an Ansible script.
-This approach simplifies the process of setting up a K3s cluester by automating the installation and configuration of each node.
+This approach simplifies the process of setting up a K3s cluster by automating the installation and configuration of each node.

 For this, take a look at [k3s-io/k3s-ansible](https://github.com/k3s-io/k3s-ansible) repository.
 These scripts provides a convenient way to install K3s on your nodes, allowing you to focus on the configuration of your cluster rather than the installation process.